 Juan and I leave up an alley and tall kid with dark hair, no older than 25, follows us.
 He asks us to stop.
 We do not obey him.
 Behind us all the people from the burial follow.
 A little parade of the poor.
 The kid posts up at the entrance to the cemetery along with another to make sure everyone leaves.
 We barely have time to shake hands with the widow and her father.

 Inside the cemetery, without a cross, without a headstone, without an epitaph, is the ball of earth with the giant yucca branch stuck in it.
 Underneath is Miguel Angel Tobar, El Niño de Hollywood, a man we all knew would be assassinated.

-Further Readings: Christian Poveda’s outstanding documentary on life inside the Barrio 18 and Mara Salvatrucha gangs is available in full on Youtube.
+Further Readings: Christian Poveda’s outstanding documentary on life inside the Barrio 18 and Mara Salvatrucha gangs .
 Poveda was murdered by a gang member not long after completing the documentary.
 Insight Crime has provided excellent coverage, in English, of El Salvador’s gang wars and truces.